 Here are our Top Nine Recommended Indoor Playcenters in Tokyo to escape the pouring rain, summer humidity and bitter cold for babies to teens.
-If you have a place to recommend, please make a comment below
+If you have a place to recommend, please leave a comment below.

 *Please visit the websites for changes in business hours and fees.

-1. LEGOLAND Discovery Center, currently one of my little ones` favorite indoor playcenters in Tokyo, is located in the Decks Tokyo Beach Island Mall in Odaiba.
+1. LEGOLAND Discovery Center is located in the Decks Tokyo Beach Island Mall in Odaiba.
 They offer a wealth of attractions; a miniature model of the Tokyo’s cityscape made from nearly 1.5 million bricks; a Lego-themed laser shooting ride; a Fire Academy & Construction Site with crawl spaces, slides; a duplo area with large, soft lego bricks to build with; a Lego theme park-like ride and so much more.

 There are three play areas with Legos of all colors, shapes and sizes for kids to build with.
 The first, Duplo Village (for kids up to 5 yrs old) is stocked with large Lego blocks, a slide and lego-built animals; Lego Racers, a Build & Test area where kids can build their own Lego race car and try it out on three different test tracks; and Lego City Builders to add your creations to their already built lego models.
-They have also have Lego displays that change with the season and two booths to take photos in.
-You can refuel at their spacious Lego cafe, play additional games on the lower floor and shop in their gift shop (get your parking ticket validated at the gift shop).
+Their virtual train section outside the Lego Store is a hit with train lovers.
+They also have Lego displays that change with the season and two booths to take photos in.
+You can refuel at their spacious Lego cafe and shop in their gift shop (get your parking ticket validated at the gift shop).

 Address: Island Mall 3F, Decks Tokyo Beach, 1-6-1 Daiba, Minato-ku,Tokyo (map)

 Hours: Monday – Friday 10:00 – 20:00, Weekends and Holidays 10:00 – 21:00